Open to children in grades 1–8 from all communities on the North Shore.

-Be sure to have completed the online registration form and you will be contacted by email to schedule an enrollment appointment.
-No payment is due at the time of registration online—families will be asked to pay tuition only when they are fully committed to participation during the semester.
+Please submit the online registration form and you will be contacted by email to schedule an enrollment appointment.
+No payment is due at the time of registration online—families will be asked to pay tuition only when they are fully committed to participation for each semester.

 Questions?
 Please email us at firstname.lastname@example.org

 P 978 867 4429

 Rehearsals take place on Monday afternoons from 4:30–5:30 p.m.
-(Lyric Choir: first through third grade) and 4:30 - 6 p.m.
-(Concert Choir: third grade through eighth grade) in Phillips Music Center Recital Hall.
+(Lyric Choir: first through third grade) and 4:30–6 p.m.
+(Concert Choir: third grade through eighth grade) in Phillips Music Center at Gordon College.
 There are two performances during the fall semester (including the Gordon College Christmas Gala Concerts) and one performance during the spring semester.
 Please see our detailed 2018–19 Calendar available for download.

 LYRIC AND CONCERT CHOIRS

-In order to receive the most developmentally appropriate vocal instruction, the choir is split into two ensembles: Lyric Choir (students receive more individual instruction, more attention given to basic vocal technique, developing vocal foundations, matching pitch, rehearsal etiquette) and Concert Choir (building on foundations learned in Lyric Choir, students begin exploring ensemble repertoire that includes some 2 part harmony)
+In order to receive the most developmentally appropriate vocal instruction, the Children's Choir is divided into two ensembles: Lyric Choir (students receive more individual instruction, more attention given to basic vocal technique, developing vocal foundations, matching pitch, rehearsal etiquette) and Concert Choir (building on foundations learned in Lyric Choir, students begin exploring ensemble repertoire that includes some 2 part harmony)